gregorywmorris/MLZoom2022/midterm/README.md

 1.)
 To access the production site go here: http://3.91.93.14:3000/

 2.)
-Select Try it out in the POST section.
+Select POST then Try it out on the right of the POST section.

 ![image](https://user-images.githubusercontent.com/83911983/200917321-a0adb65c-1972-48b0-a90b-36bb2e35ad7d.png)

 3.)
-In the Request body enter patient information based on the template or paste in the example patient.
+In the Request body enter patient information based on the template or use the example patient.
 Select Execute.

 ![image](https://user-images.githubusercontent.com/83911983/200917598-1bb98d39-258f-46c5-8039-934e4840c4ca.png)